 One thing I was happy with on my first attempt was the choice of queso blanco, which fried up to be semi-soft with a little squeaky character and a nice saltiness.
 Still, I couldn't help but try out a second option while I was experimenting—queso de freir (frying cheese).

-Queso de freir and queso blanco are fairly similar (queso blanco is sometimes even labeled as frying cheese), but the former has a finer and slightly more dense texture that's specifically made to hold up to cooking in hot oil.
+Queso de freir and queso blanco are fairly similar (queso blanco is sometimes even labeled as frying cheese), but the former has a finer and slightly denser texture that's specifically made to hold up to cooking in hot oil.

 I couldn't have been happier with the end result: The dough had the nice blistered appearance I was after, a little bit of flaky texture on the outermost layer, a slight chew on the inside, and rich, buttery flavor.
 The cheesy innards were creamy and salty, coming together with that great shell to make a cheese stick that leaves its mozzarella brethren quivering in fear.

 Oh, and let’s not forget the whole reason this recipe was born—the sauce.
 With a lack of guasacaca in the house, I whipped up my second favorite accompaniment for tequeños—salsa rosada, a mix of mayo and ketchup.
 A dip in that simple, tangy sauce only heightened the tequeño experience, which is hard to imagine getting any better.